awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 A required text string containing the Amazon S3 path of the file\.

 *region*
 A required text string containing the AWS Region that the file is in\.
-For a listing of AWS Region names and associated values, see [Regions and Availability Zones](Concepts.RegionsAndAvailabilityZones.md)\.
+For a listing of AWS Region names and associated values, see [  Regions, Availability Zones, and Local Zones  ](Concepts.RegionsAndAvailabilityZones.md)\.

 #### aws\_commons\.create\_aws\_credentials<a name="USER_PostgreSQL.S3Import.create_aws_credentials"></a>